-Apparently, the only option available for baggage inside of Penn Station is for those with Amtrak tickets.
+The only option available for baggage storage inside Penn Station is with Amtrak.

-Non-ticket holders can use Amtrak storage but only when space is available and for $20/piece.
-There are better options and we list them in the next section.
+Non-ticket holders can use Amtrak's luggage storage facility, but only when space is available and for $20/piece.

 In the past few years, a new type of luggage service has arisen and quickly dominated the luggage storage market.
-It's the sharing economy.
+It's the 'sharing economy' model used by Airbnb.

-They work with places that open early and close late and can hold and secure your luggage, all for $5.95/piece for 24 hours with insurance up to $5000.
+They work with businesses that open early and close late that can hold and secure your luggage, all for $5.95/piece for 24 hours with insurance up to $5000.

 Click on the map to search for locations or to book.

-Companies such as Vertoe operate both a website and an app.
+Companies such as Vertoe operate both a website and a luggage storage app.

-In the image above, you can see Penn Station in the red rectangle with the closest participating locations denoted by luggage icons.
+In the image above, you can see Penn Station in the red rectangle with the closest participating locations denoted by suitcase icons.

 While storing your luggage with Amtrak is the quickest and most convenient option, the Vertoe option is definitely the most cost-effective.

-This is one of the other big companies offering a luggage storage service via the Airbnb method.
+This is another big company that offers a luggage storage service via the 'sharing economy' model.

 There are over 380 Bounce storage locations in NYC, so you probably won't have to travel very far before finding a place where you can drop off your baggage.

-In addition to this option, they also offer an extra 5% off when you use the promo code FREETOURSBYFOOT.
+In addition to this option, they also offer a 5% discount when you use the promo code FREETOURSBYFOOT.

-Alternatively, you can also use the New York Sightseeing Pass to save an extra 10% off on this service.
+Alternatively, you can also use the New York Sightseeing Pass and receive a 10% discount on this service.

 This is another popular company that offers luggage storage services in the area of Penn Station.
-Their rates begin at around $6/piece per day.
+Rates begin at around $6/piece per day.

-Although that might be a bit more expensive than their competitors, if you're planning to get a New York Sightseeing Pass, you'll be able to save an additional 20% off.
+Although that might be a bit more expensive than their competitors, if you're planning to get a New York Sightseeing Pass, you'll get a 20% discount off these prices.

-If you're looking for other options, there are several companies offering luggage storage sharing services in New York City.
+If you're looking for other luggage storage options, there are several companies offering luggage storage-sharing services in New York City.

 While Vertoe operates like Airbnb, My Bag Check operates like Uber.

-Rather than you stopping in at a participating location, a car will come and pick up your luggage, store it, and then deliver it to your desired destination, including train stations like Penn Station.
+Rather than you bringing your luggage to a participating location, a car will come and pick up your luggage, store it, and then deliver it to your desired destination, including train stations like Penn Station.